Phoenix and Maricopa County St. Vincent De Paul assistance programs.

 Members and volunteers, who are sometimes referred to as Vincentians, visit the needy and low income in their homes, and provide them with various forms of assistance including rent payments, free food, furniture, clothing, utility bill payments and much more.
 By someone going directly to a family’s home, strong relationships are established.
 This provides the individual with an opportunity for emotional support, and positive lifestyle changes.
 Many visits also occur to non-traditional sites such as hospitals, prisons, and nursing homes.

 Almost 20 Thrift Stores operate in Maricopa County and across northern and central Arizona.
 The general public, including people who need help, can shop at these St. Vincent centers for low-cost household items, clothing, and furniture.
 The thrift stores also operate as neighborhood distribution centers, where the working poor and low income can receive access to a plethora of much needed items free of charge.
+Find more information on thrift stores.

 Christmas Assistance from the "Adopt a Family" Program – Bring the joy of the holidays to a child or family in need who lives in Phoenix.
 All someone needs to do is provide the gifts or meals for Christmas dinner and one toy or gift for each qualified family member.
 This has been proven to be a great project for schools, families, office groups, clubs, and organizations.
 It starts around December of each year.
 Call (602) 261-6820.